aseem-keyal/aseemsDB-deploy/README.md

 7. Set the `ACCESS_KEY` and `SECRET_KEY` environment variables for your S3 bucket (if you don't want to backup to S3 you can remove the backup service from `docker-compose.yml`)
 8. Run `docker stack deploy -c docker-compose.yml aseemsdb` to create all the services
 9. Give the services a minute or two to start up and then you should be able to go to your domain and see the aseemsDB UI

+You now have a deployed instance of aseemsDB with metrics, logging, and automated backups that can be scaled by adding more docker swarm nodes to your cluster.